Programming, problem solving, and algorithms

 Voronoi Art

-• enqueue the centers
+• enqueue and process the centers

 • while the queue is not empty: